SirSeriki/Online-Retail-Store-Sales-Analysis/README.md

 # Online-Retail-Store-Sales-Analysis
-Business analysis of data from 2017-2019 of an online retail store hit hard by the 2020 Pandemic.
-The key business goal for this analysis is to help mitigate the negative effects of the Covid-19 pandemic on sales.
+Business analysis of data from 2017-2019 of an online retail store affected by the COVID-19 pandemic.
+The key business goal for this analysis is to help mitigate the negative effects of the COVID-19 pandemic on sales.
 To achieve that the following questions will be answered in this analysis Key questions
 Key questions
 * What is the total annual sales?
 Annual sales per month What are the best selling products products by Total Net Sales?
 * What are the worst selling products products by Total Net Sales?
 What are the most shipped products per month?